TiagomCoutinho/pokedex-project/README.md

 # Pokedex-project

-This is a generic Pokedex application with Vue 3 in Vite.
+This is a generic Pokedex application with Vue 3 in Vite, using the style from the game Super Smash Bros Ultimate.

 ## Recommended IDE Setup